elea Professor of Social Innovation and Dean of the IMD EMBA program

 Farber was named Outstanding Case Writer in the 2022 Case Centre Awards for her study on pay-as-you-go technology company Angaza.
 She has also been recognized as winner of the EFMD Case Writing Competition 2022 in two categories: African Business for Angaza, and Responsible Leadership for Nia Impact Capital.
 She also won the responsible leadership category in the 2019 EFMD Case Writing Competition for her case on Philip Morris International’s vision of a smoke-free future.

-Prior to coming to IMD, Vanina was Professor and Chair of Sustainable Entrepreneurship and Social Inclusion at Universidad del Pacífico, Peru, were she also was the Dean of the Graduate School of Business from 2014 to 2016.
+Prior to joining IMD in 2018, Farber was Professor and Chair of Sustainable Entrepreneurship and Social Inclusion at Universidad del Pacífico, Peru.
+In January 2022 she was appointed as the fifth Dean of the IMD EMBA program.

 Develop organizational capacity to build and execute innovative finance transactions

 Driving Innovative Finance for Impact program enables organizational capacity to lead innovative finance transactions in the humanitarian and development space.